We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Average price for a 50 lb bag: $55.00

-- Urea, like sodium acetate, is not salt-based and does not contain chlorides, so it is less corrosive to metals.
-Like Sodium acetate, it is one of the preferred ice melts for airports.
+- Since Urea, like Sodium Acetate, is not salt-based and does not contain chlorides, it is less corrosive to metals.
+Like Sodium acetate, it has been a preferred ice melt for airports.

-- Urea is more expensive than some ice melts.
+- Urea is more expensive than most other deicing products.

-- It can be very harmful if misused or in excess.
+- Urea can be very harmful if misused or used in excess.

-- Urea is barely used as an ice melt anymore because it is expensive and ineffective in lower temperatures.
+- For these reasons, Urea is seldom used as an ice melt anymore.

 Lowest melting point: -25 degrees F